obscuritylabs/PythonFundamentals/02_python3_tooling_build_systems/slides/01_02_installing_python_modules.md

 * The `requirements.txt` file is used for specifying what python packages are required to run the project.
 * Typically the requirements.txt file is located in the root directory of your project.

-You can easily install your packages (Specfic Versions Known to Work for the Package) using pip and the `requirements.txt` file:
+You can easily install your packages (Specific Versions Known to Work for the Package) using pip and the `requirements.txt` file:

 ```bash
 $ cat requirements.txt